dizzcode/mars-photos-android-test-app/README.md

 - Test dispatcher
 - Coil library to load and display an image from a web URL

+- Lazy grids
+  The LazyVerticalGrid and LazyHorizontalGrid composables provide support to display items in a grid.

+- Mock Data

 ##
 ### View
 ##